Family Luxury or Romantic Retreat at Qasr Al Sarab?

 We, unfortunately, could not partake in any of the evening activities like dune bashing and camel rides due to the children’s size, but I am sure there will be plenty more time for these activities in years to come (as mum breathes a sigh of relief, for now).

-One downside to looking out for in an isolated resort is they are just that!
-Make sure you have adequate ‘snacking provisions’ on you as the children’s menu is limited, after ordering the same meal five times over due to our fussy young sir, the reprieve was certainly the breakfast buffet where you do get an amazing choice to stock up little stomachs (and proved fruitful for stocking up the hand bag).
+One downside to looking out for an isolated resort is they are just that!
+Make sure you have adequate ‘snacking provisions’ on you as the children’s menu is limited; after ordering the same meal five times overdue to our fussy young sir, the reprieve was certainly the breakfast buffet where you do get an amazing choice to stock up little stomachs (and proved fruitful for stocking up the handbag).

-We did look on somewhat with jealousy as the suave young couples turn up with their matching Gucci overnight bags slung over their shoulders, but I bet when they were trying to make their way back to their room dodging puddles in the pitch black after the power outage they wish their mum had packed their flashing Peppa Pig boots.
+We did look on somewhat with jealousy as the suave young couples turned up with their matching Gucci overnight bags slung over their shoulders.
+But I bet when they were trying to make their way back to their room dodging puddles in the pitch black after the power outage, they wished their mum had packed their flashing Peppa Pig boots too.

 So what are you waiting for, romantic retreat, family break – or both?